federicaprinzi/useState_react/README.md

-Create an AlertClock function component that renders a button.
-When the button is clicked, an alert should be shown with the current time.
-Render the AlertClock component within the App component.
-Make it so that the event handler is received as a prop by the AlertClock component, instead of being implemented within the component itself.
-Use the Date object to get the current time.
+- Extract the h2 tag showing the counter state variable into a new component called CounterDisplay and render it within the Counter component, passing it the count state variable as a prop.
+- Add a decrement button and a reset button to the Counter component.
+The decrement button should decrement the counter by the amount passed as a prop, and the reset button should reset the counter to the initial value passed as a prop.